 Unsatisfactory

+There is significant staff turnover relative to the size of the program which causes performance issues under this indicator.

+Most vacant positions are not filled for extended periods which causes performance issues under this indicator.

+There is little evidence of management attention or actions to deal with staffing problems.

+Most of the licensing and inspection personnel are not making prompt progress in completing all of the training and qualification requirements.

+New staff members are hired without having education or experience in physical and/or life sciences; materials licensing and inspection; civil or mechanical engineering; geology, hydrology, and other earth sciences; and environmental science.

+The licensee is inspected at intervals that exceed the NRC Inspection Manual, Chapter 2800, frequency by more than 100 percent.

+Nonoperational phase inspections are conducted at intervals that exceed the State frequencies by more than 100 percent.

+Most inspection findings are frequently delayed.

+Review indicates that inspections fail to address potentially important health and safety concerns or it indicates chronic problems exist with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.

+Accompaniments of inspectors are not performed annually for all inspectors.

+Followup actions to inspection findings are not timely and appropriate.

+Review indicates that technical aspects of the licensing actions fail to address important safety and security concerns.

+Review of licensing casework indicates chronic problems with respect to thoroughness, completeness, consistency, clarity, technical quality, and adherence to existing guidance in licensing actions.

+Public hearings are not consistent with State administrative law or fail to address aspects of the licensing of a low-level radioactive waste disposal facility.

 Meets "Unsatisfactory" performance for common performance indicator criteria, Section (E)(3) of this part, as applied to the technical quality of incident and allegation activities subelement for the low-level radioactive waste disposal program.

-Category N
+Rating N

 Special conditions exist that provide adequate justification for not conducting an evaluation and providing a rating for this subelement.
-For example, NRC has not required Agreement States to have a program for licensing a low-level radioactive disposal facility until such time as the State has been designated States to have a program for licensing a low-level radioactive disposal facility until such time as the State has been designated as a host State for such a facility.
+For example, NRC has not required Agreement States to have a program for licensing a low-level radioactive disposal facility until such time as the State has been designated as a host State for such a facility.
 When an Agreement State has been notified or becomes aware of the need to regulate a low-level radioactive disposal facility, it is expected to put in place a regulatory program as described in Section (C)(3) of Part II.

 Non-Common Performance Indicator 4—Uranium Recovery Program

-Technical Staffing and Training

 Satisfactory

-Review indicates that the qualifications of the technical staff are commensurate with expertise identified as necessary to regulate uranium recovery facilities.
+Review indicates that the qualifications of the technical staff are commensurate with expertise identified as necessary to regulate uranium recovery facilities and consistent with the State’s training and qualification program.

 The management has developed and implemented a training program for staff.